mongodb/mongo-efcore-provider/BREAKING-CHANGES.md

 Please note that this provider **does not follow traditional semantic versioning** of limiting breaking changes to major version numbers.
 This is because the major version number is used to align with releases of Entity Framework Core.

-In order to evolve the driver as we introduce new features, we will be using the minor version number for breaking and significant changes to our EF Core provider.
+In order to evolve the provider as we introduce new features, we will be using the minor version number for breaking and significant changes to our EF Core provider.
 Please bear this in mind when upgrading to newer versions of the MongoDB EF Core Provider and ensure you read the release notes and this document for the latest in breaking change information.

 ## Breaking changes in 8.1.0